Mushroom Life Cycle: 4 Key Stages and Their Features

 The mushroom then channels all of its nutrients and energy to develop the selected primordia to full maturity.

 The fully grown mushroom will have all the structures necessary for it to produce and release spores.
+The mushroom grows rapidly during this phase.

 And just like everything else in nature, the cycle begins again, with the new generation of mushrooms ready to begin developing.